alex-t-hu/notes/programming languages.md

 compilers can do "profiling" to get hot paths in CFG UEVar - upwards exposed variables (used but not defined here) VarKill - variables defined but not used
+LiveOut - value is used after block finishes executing